rackerlabs/support-how-to/content/cloud-servers/testing-network-services-with-netcat.md

 If your service is running it's likely the connection being refused because your firewall is rejecting the connection.
-Take a look at the &ldquo;connection timed out&rdquo; section for instructions on troubleshooting your firewall.
+Take a look at the "connection timed out" section for instructions on troubleshooting your firewall.